python/cpython/Doc/library/ttk.rst

 Platform-specific notes
 ^^^^^^^^^^^^^^^^^^^^^^^

-* On MacOS X, toplevel windows automatically include a built-in size grip by default.
+* On Mac OS X, toplevel windows automatically include a built-in size grip by default.
 Adding a :class:`Sizegrip` is harmless, since the built-in grip will just mask the widget.